Home breadcrumb back arrow Back to All Blog

 ContractSafe is the CLM built for teams who want power without the pain.
 You get everything you need to manage contracts from intake to renewal, with no steep learning curve.

 ContractSafe holds TX-RAMP Level 2 certification and SOC 2 compliance.
-Most teams are live in under 30 minutes.
+Most teams can start quickly.

 AI extracts key terms and identifies execution status automatically.
 Custom dashboards and reports come standard.
 Every plan includes unlimited users.
 Support comes from real humans.